 When you're spending all this time on this uneven terrain you're going to need added stability and comfort, which you can get by getting the best disc golf shoes that you possibly can.
 Let's go ahead and get into my favorite disc golf footwear on the market today!

 Before we dive into too deep, I'd like to give you guys a quick run down on what some of my favorite products are.
-I've gone through and tested and had my girlfriend test both men's and women's shoes so everyone can find the best product for them.
+I've gone through and tested and had my girlfriend test both men's and women's shoes so everyone can find the best product for them out on the disc golf course.

 Here's my quick thoughts on what I think the most popular disc golf shoes available currently: